leechristensen/ghidra_markdown_docs/docs/Ghidra_12.0/BookmarkPlugin/Bookmarks.md

 filter dialog by saving the tool.

-In addition to filtering on the type of bookmarks you may also filter the contents of the bookmark table by entering text into the filter text field found at the bottom of the bookmark table.
+<a name="filter-textfield"></a> In addition to filtering on the type of bookmarks you
+may also filter the contents of the bookmark table by entering text into the filter text field found at the bottom of the bookmark table.
 This filter will include only those Bookmarks whose Category or Description contain the specified text.
 For example, to show